ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_minutes/Beacon-Strategic-Meeting-Minutes-2017.md

 ## {{ page.title }}

-The meeting minutes archive of the 2017 "strategic Beacon calls" have been archived and can be accessed through this PDF.
+The meeting minutes archive of the 2017 "Strategic Beacon calls" have been archived and can be accessed through this PDF.

 <!--more-->